nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 ### Is that all?

 Nope.
 If you can put user-variable evaluations inside a function, you can put them anywhere you can put a function.
-That means you could, for example, put them in the `ORDER BY` clause, in the `JOIN` clause, in the `HAVING` clause&#8230; anywhere.
+That means you could, for example, put them in the `ORDER BY` clause, in the `JOIN` clause, in the `HAVING` clause... anywhere.
 Now that you know you can do this, you can manipulate variables in lots of places you couldn't do otherwise.

 ### Conclusion